 The Aquatic Centre way out in the suburbs near Blanchardstown is as the name implies.
 I've never swum there.

-Some of the colleges probably do too and they rent time out to clubs though I doubt you could just go in off the street & use them. about 7 years ago
+Some of the colleges probably do too and they rent time out to clubs though I doubt you could just go in off the street & use them. over 7 years ago

 You could also try the ESB (Electricity Supply Board), not that centrally locatted in Ringsend on the southside, near the mouth of the Liffey.
 Not sure if it's open to individuals though and the public transport out that way is pretty dire. http://www.sportsco.ie/facilities/swimming-pool/esb_swimming_club.html